 - 54 hours of continuing education in nursing, with 18 specific to correctional health care, within the last three years

-Part Five Where Do Correctional Nurses Work?
+Where Do Correctional Nurses Work?

 Correctional nurses generally work in jails and penitentiaries.
 They may also work in juvenile detention facilities, halfway houses, and group homes.

-Individuals that are employed at the state or federal level are considered government employees and are subject to different rules, regulations, training, and requirements than other employees.
+Individuals who are employed at the state or federal level are considered government employees and are subject to different rules, regulations, training, and requirements than other employees.
 Government employees will be held to specific standards and require additional training due to state and federal guidelines.

 Regardless of the workplace setting, full-time and part-time nurses enjoy similar benefits.
-While actual benefits may vary depending on the institution most include the following:
+While actual benefits may vary depending on the institution, most include the following:

 - Health insurance